 Am I eligible to file for a DVRO?

-You can file for a domestic violence restraining order if you or your minor child have been the victims of domestic violence from:
+You can file for a domestic violence restraining order if you or your minor child has been the victim of domestic violence from:

-- A person you are dating or used to date (it does not have to be a sexual relationship), including a same-sex partner;
+- a person you are dating or used to date, including a same-sex partner;

 Even if the most recent act of abuse happened some time ago, the length of time between the most recent act of abuse and the date you filed your petition should not be the determining factor that a judge uses to determine if you can get an order.
 The judge is supposed to consider the totality of the circumstances (the “whole picture”) in determining whether or not to grant you a DVRO.3